East to Gorge Road

 The first European settlers established sheep and dairy farms in these districts.
 Flax milling began in the 1900s and continued until the 1970s.

 Townships have now largely disappeared.
 Many farms have either merged or been split into four-hectare lots for Invercargill workers.
-Five primary schools were closed in 1969, and pupils are bussed to Gorge Road School, which had a roll of just 64 at the end of 2004.
+Five primary schools were closed in 1969, and pupils are bussed to Gorge Road School, which had a roll of just 52 in 2015.

 North-east on State Highway 1